 A Snapshot of Southend as a Cultural Environment for Womxn

-Ruth Jones founded the Agency of Visible Women in 2018.
+Ruth Kathryn Jones founded the Agency of Visible Women in 2018.
 Initially intended as a play on words for an exhibition, The Agency's positive impact on its members in its capacity as an artist network resulted in our determination to develop an actual institution.

 "Collaboration over Competition"